jackc/tern/README.markdown

 ```

 Values in the data section will be available for interpolation into migrations.

+## Migrations

+To create a new migration:

+    tern new name_of_migration

+This will create a migration file with the given name prefixed by the next available sequence number (e.g. 001, 002, 003).

 The migrations themselves have an extremely simple file format.
 They are
 simply the up and down SQL statements divided by a magic comment.